 My little girls love mermaids and unicorns.
 I know they are not unusual with this so to make their lockdown birthday special I gave them mermaid hair by using crepe paper to dip dye the ends.

-To do this you need brightly coloured crepe paper or tissue paper.
-It needs to be one that the dye will come out of so probably the cheaper the better….
 Then you just put boiling water on top of it and watch the dye flood out.
 From there dip the hair into the bowl of coloured water.
 I left mine in the bowl for a couple of minutes and then took it out and wrapped each piece in tinfoil for 30 mins.

 When doing it for the kids I just dipped it in and then straight away wrapped in pieces of foil as of course they wouldn’t sit still for the same amount of time.
 As you can see it still worked brilliantly.

 For an extra element of birthday fun I also did my hair pink, daddy did his blue, their brothers joined in and grandma and their godmother also had rainbow hair for our zoom calls.
 The girls loved it!!

 The colour washes out after a few washes and looks so effective, but it will not come out straight away so just be warned.
 Also I recommend a painting apron be worn whilst you are doing it so that you don’t get the dye on clothes.
 I also wore plastic gloves so I wouldn’t have pink hands – pink hair was enough!!